Bug report #14965

 This identifier shall be invariant under all WFS operations including delete which means that a resource identifier cannot be reused once it has been assigned.

 Resource identifiers are not intended to associate WFS resources with real world objects and the values do not have to be meaningful outside the scope of a web feature service instance.

 7.2.2 Encoding resource identifiers

 For features encoded using GML, the resource identifier shall be encoded in the XML attribute gml:id."

-#4 Updated by Jukka Rahkonen almost 3 years ago
+#4 Updated by Jukka Rahkonen about 3 years ago

 If you see ids like gml:id="landsgrens.fid--6b30a5d1_155461cb2a6_5502" coming from Geoserver it means that the source datastore is configured without pointing to a primary key which could be used for generating good, unique, and constant fids.
 The ending part "--6b30a5d1_155461cb2a6_5502" is at least unique within each GetFeature.